 It is (literally) a huge asset!
 Our neighborhood St Josse is densely populated, but when you walk into Namahn, you are struck by the luxury of space.
 It’s not only a fantastic place for us to work, but our clients also enjoy coming here and soaking up the atmosphere.
 Plus, this enormous space permits us to welcome a variety of non-profit making initiatives that we all respect on the margins of Namahn, resulting in an interesting cross-fertilisation of ideas.
 These include an office for Axcent (an NGO promoting dialogue between the religions and beliefs in Brussels), Ester Goris’ sewing classes and the music studio of the Belgian composer Walter Hus.
 And in addition to our own library, we take care of the private library of Dirk Lauwaert, the Belgian film and photography critic.

 I’ve always dreamt of working in a partnership but was never successful until now.
-Being three partners brings a more balanced decision-making.
-Joep, Kristel and I continue to practice complete transparency with open-book management and we strive for maximum clarity.
+Being two partners brings a more balanced decision-making.
+Kristel and I continue to practice complete transparency with open-book management and we strive for maximum clarity.
 Namahn’s culture is to function entirely as a team: each of us is exposed, with nowhere to hide.
 Namahn only attracts people who embrace this openness and feel comfortable with it.
 We all like to be challenged intellectually but we also put high value on our lives outside work.

 Is Namahn specialising in certain domains within human-centered design?